 The Daily Citizen works for the community.
 It is run by local people and supported by local people and organizations.
 Our journalists are committed to telling the community’s stories in a nonpartisan, factual manner.

 The mission of the Springfield Daily Citizen is to inform our community and be a catalyst for good.

-The vision of the Springfield Daily Citizen is to reinvent local news in Metro Springfield by telling the stories of our community, bringing issues to light, encouraging discourse and inspiring citizens to take action.
+The vision of the Springfield Daily Citizen is to reinvent local news in Metro Springfield by telling the stories of our community, bringing issues to light, encouraging discourse and inspiring citizens to vote and take action.

 We pledge to:

 - Reinvent local news by telling the stories of our community.

 - Remain independent, impartial, fair, and unbiased in our reporting.